Prodigy offers various in-game aids such as virtual manipulatives, hints, and text-to-speech to assist children with their work.

 On the right side of the screen are a series of pencil crayons.
 When one is selected, the multi-coloured drawing tool can be used to write anywhere within the workspace.

 Good examples of how this can be used are:

 - Performing operations that require regrouping

 - Drawing a number line to help count or skip-count

 2. The erase tool:

-If you have drawn a lot with the pen tool or have placed a number of manipulatives and would like erase some of it, select the eraser below the pencil crayon icons.
+If a student has drawn a lot with the pen tool or placed a number of manipulatives and would like to erase some of them, select the eraser below the pencil crayon icons.

-Users can make use of all of the tools available to address concepts like fractions, money, counting and many more:
+Students can make use of all of the tools available to address concepts like fractions, money, counting and many more:

 Other available tools are: